conedevelopment/bazar-docs/contribution.md

 3. If you've changed APIs, update the documentation.
 4. Ensure the test suite passes.
 5. Make sure your code lints.
-6. Issue that pull request!
+6. Open a pull request!

 ## Your First Contribution